Past Events

 OverlookJoin us for this moderate walk in the woods.
 We will be walking up an incline to get to the overlook at Pleasant Valley.
 Everyone is welcome.

-This week’s hike will explore Jewett and Pleasant Valley Preserve, led by Wendolyn Hill, Lyme Land Trust board member and Town of Lyme Open Space Coordinator; and Gary Weed.
+This week’s hike will explore Jewett and Pleasant Valley Preserve, led by Wendolyn Hill, Lyme Land Trust board member and Town of Lyme Open Space Coordinator.
 The hike is a little more than 2.5 miles.
 This is the time of year to get a beautiful unobstructed view from the overlook at Pleasant Valley.

 Rain or snow cancels.